kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 1. Update examples in `kube.tf.example` if required.
 1. Commit your Changes (`git commit -m 'Add some AmazingFeature')
 1. Push to the Branch (`git push origin AmazingFeature`)
-1. Open a Pull Request targeting the `staging` branch.
+1. Open a Pull Request targeting the `master` branch.

 <!-- ACKNOWLEDGEMENTS -->